What is brain surgery?

 - Movement or balance problems.

-The biggest long-term risks after brain surgery include:
+The most common long-term risks after brain surgery include:

 - Behavior changes.